dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 ### ddPCR

+One approximation extended among the initial studies that assessed ctDNA as a proxy for MRD detection was the use of droplet digital PCR (ddPCR) to track the presence of specific mutations previously identified in the tumor tissue.
+A pioneer study by Reinert et al. used a ddPCR-based approach to evaluate the presence of large structural variants found in the tumor tissue in a cohort of 118 patients.
+Although both the sensitivity and specificity reported for the prediction of recurrence were of 100%, they were based on 6 relapsing and 5-non relapsing patients, which made difficult to draw conclusions by itself.
+However, the analysis of CEA —the gold-standard biomarker for MRD detection— in the same patients rendered a sensitivity and a specificity of 67% and 100%, respectively, which hinted at a trend that would be later confirmed by larger studies [@reinertAnalysisCirculatingTumour2016].

+rack the presence of ctDNA in a cohort of 118 patients, aiming to evaluate the presence of large structural variants

+The use of ddPCR for the detection of ctDNA is still a popular choice.
+A recent prospective study in a large cohort of 851 CRC patients stage II-III performed whole-exome sequencing (WES)

 Several other studies have explored the potential of assessing tumor mutations to inform the tracking of MRD via ctDNA.